s-k-y-h-i-g-h/Prototype/Conditions and Syndromes/Aging.md

 > - Telomere shortening
 > - Cellular senescence

+These are inter-dependent.
+Fixing one helps fix the others. (source?)

 # Longevity Increasing Strategies and Substances
 ## 1
 - [Molecular mechanisms of aging and anti-aging strategies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC11118732)